National Legal Hotline

 Victorian Civil and Administrative Tribunal

-While the ACL only applies if the goods were supplied in trade or commerce, VCAT can also hear other disputes under state legislation such as the Goods Act 1958.
-The Civil Claims List at VCAT hears cases about goods and services that were supplied to or by someone in Victoria.
-The goods may have been bought by either purchasers or suppliers, and traders can also bring disputes against other traders.
+Under section 223 of the ACL, VCAT (as well as any court) has jurisdiction to hear consumer and trader disputes.
+The ACL only applies if the goods were supplied in trade or commerce, but VCAT can hear other disputes under state legislation like the Goods Act 1958 for example.
+The Civil Claims List at VCAT hears cases about goods and services supplied to or by someone in Victoria.
+The goods may have been brought by either purchasers or suppliers, and traders can also bring disputes against other traders.

 Remedies and penalties under the ACL

 The ACL also has penalty provisions under Schedule 2.
-These penalty provisions are enforced by Consumer Affairs Victoria (and the Australian Competition and Consumer Commission federally) which has the power to investigate complaints made to it by consumers.
-Often this enforcement will be linked to matters of public concern, patterns of misbehaviour by traders or industry-wide issues.
+These penalty provisions are enforced by Consumer Affairs Victoria (and the Australian Competition and Consumer Commission federally) who has the power to investigate complaints made to it by consumers.
+Often this enforcement will be linked to matters of public concern, patterns of misbehaviour by traders or industry wide issues.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.